David Thomas Worrall: Major Broadcasting Network

 Worrall also formed the Major Broadcasting Network, with associated stations throughout Australia.
 From its formation in 1938 until its closure in the late 1970s, the Major Network was usually recognised as being second in importance after its rival, the Macquarie Radio Network.

 Australian Federation of "B" Broadcasting Stations

 In 1930 Worrall helped to form the Australian Federation of "B" Broadcasting Stations, now Commercial Radio Australia, and he was its Federal President in 1938.

 Family

 David Worrall was the son of Thomas Hirst Worrall, an English-born orchardist and artist, and his wife Emily Jane née Barker.

-He grew up in West Maitland, New South Wales, and was educated at public schools in the Hunter Region.
+He grew up in West Maitland, New South Wales, and was educated at public schools in the Hunter Valley.

 In 1929, he married Kathleen Zoe née Norris at the Independent Church, Collins Street, Melbourne.
 Kathleen Worrall became a prominent broadcaster in her own right, using the nom-de-plume Martha Gardener.
-She first broadcast on 3DB and later 3AW, 3UZ, Australian Broadcasting Corporation radio and GTV9.
+She first broadcast on 3DB and later 3AW, 3UZ, ABC radio and GTV9.
 Her programs, aimed mainly at a female audience, offered handy hints to listeners, usually in answer to their questions.